pulumi/docs/content/blog/copilot-lessons/index.md

 ## Testing the Untestable: Validating LLM Outputs

-When testing traditional code, we expect deterministic outputs.
-With LLMs, even successful outcomes can vary significantly.
+When testing traditional code, we expect consistent, predictable outputs.
+With LLMs, even correct answers can vary.
 Here's how we tackle this challenge.

-Our initial approach focused on keyword checking.
-For example, when testing our update analysis feature, we initially had a specific test case where a security error occurred.
-Our test validates that the LLM's response mentions "security" and describes the specific error condition.

-This worked for basic validation but quickly showed its limitations.
-For instance, when a user asked, "How many Lambdas am I running?" the LLM correctly identified the AWS Lambda resources but didn't use the word "running." failing the eval.
+Our first approach was simple: keyword checks.
+For example, when testing the update analysis feature, we checked if the LLM’s response included the word “security” and described the error.
+This worked for straightforward cases but broke down quickly.
+Take a question like, “How many Lambdas am I running?”
+The LLM might give the right numbers but skip the word “running,” failing the test even though the answer was correct.

-These early failures highlighted the brittleness of keyword checking and the need for a more nuanced approach.
-Inspired by platforms like LangSmith, we started leveraging LLMs themselves for validation.
-We adopted Promptfoo for automated testing.
-Our test suite now runs against every code change, validating both response content and format.
+These early failures revealed the limitations of keyword-based validation and underscored the need for a more nuanced approach.
+Inspired by platforms like LangSmith and Promptfoo, we began leveraging LLMs themselves as evaluators.
+For deterministic tasks, simple keyword checks suffice, but for more complex scenarios—like assessing whether a response answers a specific question—we rely on an "LLM Judge."
+This approach balances efficiency and flexibility, reserving LLM evaluation for cases where it truly adds value.
+Our test suite now integrates both methods, running against every code change to validate response content, accuracy, and format.

 ![Example PromptFoo Eval](promptfoo.png)

 This LLM-as-judge approach significantly improved in our ability to catch subtle errors that keyword checking had missed.

-Early internal dogfooding, where we analyzed logs of real user queries, was crucial.
-Questions like "How do I use update plans?" and "Show me my untagged EC2 instances" were turned into evals, ensuring our tests reflected real-world usage.
-This iterative process, starting with a small set of evals and expanding it based on user data, allowed us to continually refine our prompts and models.
-We weren't just testing in the abstract—we were testing against the questions our users were actually asking.
-This approach, combined with the flexibility of LLM-as-judge, allowed us to significantly improve the quality and reliability of Pulumi Copilot's responses.
+These early failures showed the limits of keyword-based validation and the need for a better approach.
+Inspired by tools like LangSmith and Promptfoo, we started using LLMs for validation.
+Simple checks work well for straightforward cases, but for harder questions—like whether a response answers what the user asked—we use an LLM Judge.
+This way, we only rely on LLMs when they’re really needed.
+Our test suite now uses both methods to check every code change, making sure responses are accurate and high quality.

-Our eval suite keeps getting more robust, which means Copilot keeps getting smarter.
-When new AI models drop, our evals help us catch any weirdness before it hits production.
+Our eval suite keeps getting more robust, whic means that when new AI models drop, we can quickly catch any weirdness before it hits production.
 The generative AI space moves crazy fast and our code changes a lot, but our evals are our safety net - catching hallucinations, maintaining quality, and making sure we don't ship anything that'll annoy our users.

 So while hallucinations are now much more rare, there is that one I can't stop thinking about - that `--force` flag incident.
 Not because it was a bug, but because it taught us something fascinating about these AI errors.

 ## Errors Point the Way

 The `--force` hallucination wasn't totally wrong - it was revealing what users intuitively expect from our CLI.
-We're planning on implementing the `--force` flag for stack deletion because our LLM accidentally showed us what was missing.
+Now I'm pushing for getting that flag added, and all because our LLM accidentally showed us what was missing.
 Force deletion is a common pattern across developer tools, and the LLM, trained on vast amounts of documentation and code, simply reflects these established conventions.

 This has fundamentally changed how I view hallucinations.
 While we constantly work to minimize them – and our eval work mean they happen way less frequently – some of them are clearly product signals.
 The LLM, in this light, becomes an unexpected source of user research, drawing on its training across thousands of developer tools and experiences.

-This insight is one of the things we learned building CoPilot:
+This insight is one of the things we learned building Copilot:

 1. **Minimize LLM Usage:** Let traditional code handle deterministic tasks, reserve LLMs for natural language work
 2. **Decompose into Skills:** Break complex tasks into modular units that combine LLM and traditional code appropriately